resmio/git-along/pull-requests.md

 - The person or team creating the pull request are responsible of testing the feature, before and __after__ it has been deployed.

+### Merging a Pull Request

+If you were assigned to a Pull Request that has a **ready to merge** tag:
+1. Do one last check of the content to see if there are any obvious mistakes.

+2. Merge the Pull Request

+3. Delete the branch

+4. Mark any linked Sentry errors as **resolved in the next release**

 ### Pull Request messages
 - If the pull request closes an issue include `closes #<issue number>` at the top of the pull request message.